 Understanding transfer pricing regulations is an essential part of doing business in Taiwan.
 Below, Grant Thornton Taiwan has highlighted some of the key features of Taiwan's transfer pricing requirements so that you know what you must do to stay compliant in this complex regulatory environment.

 The following tax rulings play an important role in transfer pricing practice in Taiwan.

-- Transfer Pricing Audit Regulations - Tax Ruling Tai Tsai Shui 09404587580 (transfer pricing disclosure requirements) - Tax Ruling Tai Tsai Shui 09404587590 (defining circumstances whereby an alternative supporting document can be used to benchmark related party transactions in lieu of a full transfer pricing report)
+- Transfer Pricing Audit Regulations - Tax Ruling Tai Tsai Shui 09404587580 (transfer pricing disclosure requirements)

 Disclosure Requirements for Corporate Income Tax Filing